Your Police Department

 In 1956 Chief Beaney created the departments first manual for rules and regulations.
 In June of 1957 Thomas Brace was promoted from within the police department to Chief of Police.
 It was under Chief Brace's watch that in 1957 the police department moved to the new Municipal Center at 524 NE 21 Ct.
 This new building cost $163,000 and it would house the 10 man police department.
 In 1961 Captain Gair was promoted to Chief of police.
 He acted in this capacity until 1966 when Felix Miller took over as Acting Chief.
 This lasted until.
 Sergeant Bernard S. Scott was promoted to Chief of Police 7 months later.
 Scott was 30 years old when taking over the reigns and was the youngest police chief in the State of Florida.
 He managed the 21-employee department until 1989 when Stephen P. Kenneth was promoted.
 Chief Kenneth held the office until retiring in 1999.
 Richard Wierzbicki was promoted Police Chief of the 42 person department consisting of 31 sworn officers and 11 civilians.
 It was in January of 2006 when the City hired Chief Richard E. Perez from a nationwide search.
 Chief Perez is the eighth Police Chief in the history of Wilton Manors.
 Chief Perez was in attendance at the July 22, 2008 ground breaking for the new City Hall/Police Station.

 Since 2011, the Wilton Manors Police Department has been under the direction of Chief Paul O'Connell.
-The Police Department consists of an Operations Commander, six Sergeants, three Detectives, eighteen sworn Officer, and fifteen civilian employees.
+The Police Department consists of an Assistant Chief, six Sergeants, six Detectives, nineteen sworn Officer, and seventeen civilian employees.
 Calls for service within the city of Wilton Manors are dispatched by the Broward Sheriff's Office County-wide communications center.